Validate Authenticode Signature with PowerShell

 You can verify the authenticity of downloaded Recast Software installation files by running a PowerShell command that checks that the Windows installer (for example, .msi) is signed by a trusted publisher and shows no signs of tampering.
 The command compares the signed SHA256 against the SHA256 of the file to ensure that it was signed by a valid certificate authority.

-To validate the Authenticode Signature, run the following PowerShell command against the file: Get-AuthenticodeSignature '<Path_To_Downloaded_File>'
+To validate the Authenticode Signature, run the following PowerShell command against the file: Get-AuthenticodeSignature '<Path_To_Downloaded_File.
+The Recast Software Certificate Thumbprint is 5F503B4667889944234BDD808AE38689A892F1F4.
+All installer files will be signed with this certificate thumbprint.

 PowerShell will return the Status and the SignerCertificate thumbprint: